coredns/coredns/SECURITY-RELEASE-PROCESS.md

 instead send your report privately to security@coredns.io.
 Security reports are greatly appreciated and we will publicly thank you for it.

+if you know it, please provide as much information as possible, so we can react quickly.
+For instance, that could include:
+- Description of the location and potential impact of the vulnerability;
+- A detailed description of the steps required to reproduce the vulnerability (POC scripts, screenshots, and compressed screen captures are all helpful to us)
+- Whatever else you think we might need to identify the source of this vulnerability
+- Do not forget : a Name/handle and a link for recognition in our Hall of Fame !

 ### Public Disclosure Processes

 If you know of a publicly disclosed security vulnerability please IMMEDIATELY email security@coredns.io